flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Caitlin Waddick: live in Vermont, part of the Finance Working Group.
 Part of a few cooperatives.
 Currently in more than one meeting context :)
     - Eduardo (Flancian): part of the TWF for ~2 years, social.coop for ~4.
 Joined the CWG, and take some shifts, and also involved in the organizing circle.
 Super into cooperatives, and work in big-tech as part of daily life (e.g. this is meeting no. 8 today).
 Also from Argentina.
     - Edsu (Ed Summers): worked as a software developer for... long :) Also studied libraries and archives at school, have a background in digital preservation.
 Working in Stanford U Library.
 Belonged to many coops throughout life, but this is the only one I'm currently active in.
 Live in Maryland.
     - Calix: pronouns they/them.
 Main gig is autonomic coop.
 Also part of a second worker coop, about to join a third.
 Part of a few coop federations.
 Super happy to be here.
+Been in the TWG for a ~year.
+Background is in development, science, infrastructure.
+Autonomic initiated [[coop cloud]], which we're using for some of our services.
+Usually based in NYC but currently in Canada.
+        - Q (edumerco): do you know people from Sutty?
+We have them in common?
+        - A: yes!
+        - Edumerco is also at Sutty :) Would love to welcome in Buenos Aires.
 - Questions from/to the OC
     - Single sign on
     - Signup/joining process